isomerpages/seab-corp/pages/𝑖PSLE.md

 </tbody>
 </table>
 <p>If you are studying in an overseas school, and are not sitting for the
-Singapore PSLE, you will be able to register for the 𝑖PSLE examination with the following appointed overseas 𝑖PSLE centres:&nbsp;</p>
+Singapore PSLE, you will be able to register for the 𝑖PSLE with the following appointed overseas 𝑖PSLE centres:&nbsp;</p>
 <table style="minWidth: 125px">
 <colgroup>
 <col>